JasperYip21/EchocardiogramGame/README.md

 ## Gameplay Instructions

-The main screen is divided into the patient's chest outline (left) and the ultrasound image display (right).
+The main screen is divided into an explanation area (left), the patient's chest outline (middle) and the ultrasound image display (right).

 ### Controls & Interaction